eLearning vs. Microlearning: What Are the Differences?

-eLearning and microlearning are two forms of development resources that are quickly gaining prominence in workplaces today.
-As careers get busier and both time and poses a huge constraint, online learning modules are fast becoming the best way to learn and keep skills updated on-the-job continuously.
+Custom eLearning and microlearning are two forms of development resources that are quickly gaining prominence in workplaces today.
+As careers get busier, time poses a huge constraint, online learning modules are fast becoming the best way to learn and keep skills updated on-the-job continuously.
 Meanwhile, microlearning solves the issue of time by encouraging frequent and gradual growth.
 Keep in mind that the two are not mutually exclusive, and you can definitely incorporate both into your company’s learning and communication strategies to better engage your employees.

 In this piece, we’ll dive into the fundamental principles of learning, how they’re used in online learning methods today, and dive into the two trending learning methods: eLearning and microlearning.